Chapter Thirty-Five: In the Ashes of the Midnight Sun

 First, she rolled up the right trouser leg even further, then the left—

 And that was when she heard the distinctive crumple of paper.
 Reaching into her pocket, Hermione retrieved the worn letter and held it tightly in her fist.
-It was last Friday when Ginny's Ural owl delivered everything Hermione had thrown at her in Parvati's office.
-There was no note.
-Still no apology, but the fact that she'd given everything back spoke more than a sudden apology ever could.
+It was last week when Ginny's Ural owl delivered everything Hermione had thrown at her in Parvati's office, and more—like all of Parvarti's copies of Matthew's picture and even the pictures of her and Draco.
+There was no note, but the fact that she'd given everything back spoke more than a sudden apology ever could.

 Ginny had finally made her decision.